TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Just taken single-region architecture and stamped it out in each region with Global DNS for request routing
 * No inter-region connections needed at app level
 * AZ failure: Availability impact milliseconds to seconds, no data loss, no consistency loss
-* Region failure: Availability impact of milliseconds in remaining regions, time for global DNS to reroute for failed region, no data loss, no consistency loss
+* Region failure: Availability impact of milliseconds in remaining regions, time for global DNS to reroute for failed region and restart failed transactions, no data loss, no consistency loss
 * Active-Active benefits: Caches/JITs are warm (compared with failover region), you know both sides work, easy capacity planning, route customers to closest region, DSQL offers symmetric latency (doesn't matter which regional endpoint you speak to).
 * Multi-region speed tips
   * Reads are always in-region (including commits for read only transactions, reads in read-write transactions)